Aloo Paneer Paratha Recipe

 • Note – Don’t worry if it’s not a perfect round.
 Rolling the paratha perfectly takes time and patience.
 You will get there soon!

-Fry The Aloo Paneer Paratha
+Cook The Aloo Paneer Paratha

-• Heat a skillet (preferably cast iron) over high heat.
+• Heat a skillet (preferably cast iron) over medium-high heat.
 Once the skillet is very hot, transfer the paratha to it and cook until brown spots appear on the base of the paratha (2-3 minutes).

 • Flip and apply 1-2 teaspoons of ghee or oil to it.